kop/yii2-scroll-pager/README.md

 Enter the selector of the element that each item has.
 Make sure the elements are inside the container element.

+#### `next`

+*Default:* ".next a"

+Enter the selector of the link element that links to the next page.
+The href attribute of this element will be used to get the items from the next page.
+Make sure there is only one(1) element that matches the selector.

 #### `delay`

 *Default:* 600